Applications are now open to apply to be a Faculty Representative!

 A Faculty Representative is a step up from a course rep and is a great way to gain extra experience whilst at University but doesn’t bare a heavy workload.
 Alongside this, our Faculty Reps will also be voting members of our Student Forum and will gain HEAR accreditation at the end of the academic year that will go on their transcript when they graduate to show what they did alongside their studies whilst at University.

 - To support Course Representatives.

-- To attend and chair SSCCs with Course Reps.
+- To attend SSCCs with Course Reps where possible.

-- To have informal meetings with Associate Deans to provide feedback.
+- To have minimum 1 informal meeting with Associate Deans to provide feedback.

 What is a course rep?

 Course Reps are our way of collecting lots of students views about their course and experience whilst at Newman.
 With roughly 2,800 students, it can be difficult for a small SU team to really hear every single voice, so we aim to make sure that we have course reps on each course from every year to round up the views and collective opinions of their peers.

 Course reps attend meetings called Student Staff Consultative Committees (SSCCs) twice a year to present their feedback to course staff and key university departments, including ourselves.
 We also take this data and interpret it into themes which are presented to the University through the Executive Committee.

 What are the benefits of becoming a Course Rep?

 Aside from helping make your course better for you and your course mates, you will get HEAR accreditation which is a record that you get alongside your degree which shows the extra curricular activities you took part in alongside your studies.